-5.1 Potential Extensions
+V.B.
+Potential Extensions

-A potential extension involves making the model of the witness more sophisticated in its treatment of W's choices and behavior.
+There are several ways in which the base model could be further extended.
+One potential extension involves making the model of the witness more sophisticated in its treatment of W's choices and behavior.
 Currently, W truthfully reveals what she observed, though we do allow for the issue of reliability of this witness, which affects the desirability of using W at trial.
 An interesting extension would be to allow W to purposely misrepresent (consciously lie about) what was observed.
 One might also wish to allow for unintentional errors in W's report; for example, there has been extensive documentation that eye-witness accounts can be in error.
 Another potential extension would involve the determination of the likelihood that the perpetrator is arrested (α) and the sanction (S).
 This could be modeled in a variety of ways, as the choice could arguably be influenced by a social planner (a bureaucrat or a legislature), the prosecutor, and the voters.
+We have also abstracted from plea bargaining in this paper.
+To the extent that an attentive P and an inattentive P might make different plea offers (or settle cases at different rates) then such settlements would be another case disposition that would affect voters' updating of beliefs about P's quality.

-We model the prosecutor's behavior mainly in terms of a fixed type (although we have considered different versions of that behavior).
+We model the prosecutor's behavior via use of a fixed type (although we have considered different versions of that behavior).
 A further extension would allow for prosecutors to be more strategic.
 In particular, might a P of type L try to imitate the behavior of a P of type H in anticipation of an election (e.g., by dropping more cases when inattentive)?
 Of course, a P of type H could then also drop more cases when inattentive, so the extent to which a P of type L could mimic a P of type H is limited.
-Moreover, a P of type L may care less about reelection, as an inference of being more career-concerned may improve outside alternatives (e.g., as an attorney in private practice).
+Moreover, a P of type L may care less about reelection, as an inference of being more career-concerned may improve some outside alternatives (e.g., as an attorney in private practice).
 Thus, a more detailed model of prosecutor preferences and options would be needed to properly incorporate strategic prosecutors.